openlawteam/docs/docs/markup-language/README.md

 If either value is blank, a default value will be filled in.

-The OLInfo type will be populated with additional values in future.
+The OLInfo type will be populated with additional sub-fields in future.

 ### EthereumEventFilter